 What can you grow on your airship, and why does it matter?

 Farming in Everwind runs entirely on your ship.
-You do not need land.
-What you do need is a Wooden Pot (or a higher-tier vessel), the correct Farm Soil for your target crop's native biome, a Sapling, and a Bucket of Water to keep things alive.
+You don't need land.
+What you do need is a Wooden Pot (or higher-tier vessel), the correct Farm Soil for your target crop's native biome, a Sapling, and a Bucket of Water to keep things alive.

-The soil type has to match the crop's origin biome.
-Forest crops will not grow in Desert Farm Soil.
-This is not a suggestion; the game enforces it.
-If your plants start to rot, watering them again can revive them before they're fully lost.
+Soil type must match the crop's origin biome.
+Forest crops won't grow in Desert Farm Soil.
+The game enforces this.
+If your plants start rotting, watering them again can revive them before they're fully lost.

-Jelly Fruit is the standout here.
-18 Stamina over 3 seconds is a meaningful recovery tool, especially once higher-altitude biomes start punishing your stamina pool more aggressively.
+Jelly Fruit stands out.
+18 Stamina over 3 seconds is a meaningful recovery tool, especially once higher-altitude biomes punish your stamina pool more aggressively.
 Swamp Saplings are worth hunting down early.

 The poison crops (Wildberries and White Baneberry) have obvious utility as Cooking Station ingredients for alchemical recipes.
-Do not eat them raw.
+Don't eat them raw.

 How to structure your ship for mid-game efficiency